cybersecsi/RAUDI/DOCKERHUB.md

 | WhatWeb                    | secsi/whatweb        | https://github.com/urbanadventurer/WhatWeb   |

 ## General Usage
-For **every** image created by HOUDINI you may use it with the following syntax:
+For **every** image created by RAUDI you may use it with the following syntax:
 ```
 docker run -it --rm secsi/<tool> <command>
 ```